streamingfast/substreams/docs/getting-started/quickstart.md

       type: proto:eth.basicexample.v1.BasicExampleProtoData
 ```

-### 2. Create Rust configuration file
+### 2. Create Rust manifest file

-To complete your new Substreams module, you must also create a Rust configuration file.
-Use the example configuration file from the [`substreams-ethereum-tutorial`](https://github.com/streamingfast/substreams-ethereum-tutorial) as a guide.
+To complete your new Substreams module, you must also create a Rust manifest file.

-To use the example configuration file, copy and paste its content into a new file named [`Cargo.toml`](https://github.com/streamingfast/substreams-ethereum-tutorial/blob/main/Cargo.toml).
+To use the example Rust manifest file, copy and paste its content into a new file named [`Cargo.toml`](https://github.com/streamingfast/substreams-ethereum-tutorial/blob/main/Cargo.toml).
 Save this file in the root directory of your Substreams module.
 It's important to provide a unique and useful value for the "name" field and to make sure that `crate-type = ["cdylib"]` is defined so the WASM is generated.

 Also, include any dependencies on Substreams crates for helpers and `prost` for protobuf encoding and decoding.